Fanping/ai.example/04.Recognize-MNIST-With-Fully-Connected/README.md

 # Example:Handwritten digit recognition based on fully connected neural network.
-This is an example for handwritten digit recognition, The recognition result is a number from 0 to 9, and the training set is based on the MNIST dataset.
+This is an example for handwritten digit recognition, The recognition result is a number from 0 to 9, and the training set is based on the MNIST dataset.The training accuracy is about 98%.

  How to train?
  ```python